-[COMPANY] will retain your personal information only for as long as is necessary for the purposes set out in this Notice.
+Shopily will retain your personal information only for as long as is necessary for the purposes set out in this Notice.
 We will retain and use personal information to the extent necessary to comply with our legal obligations (for example, if we are required to retain your data to comply with applicable laws), resolve disputes and enforce our legal agreements and policies.

-[COMPANY] will also retain usage data for internal analysis purposes.
+Shopily will also retain usage data for internal analysis purposes.
 Usage data is generally retained for a shorter period of time, except when this data is used to strengthen the security or to improve the functionality of our Sites and/or Portals, or we are legally obligated to retain this data for longer periods.

 Cookies, Device Data, and How it is Used